breadboard-ai/breadboard/seeds/breadboard/README.md

 console.log("result", result);
 ```

-When run like that, the output of the sample board above will look something like this:
+When run, the output of the sample board above will look something like this:

 ```sh
 result { say: 'Hi, how are you?', hear: 'Doing alright.' }